openebs/zfs-localpv/docs/quickstart.md

       storage: 4Gi
 ```

-Create a PVC using the storage class created for the ZFS driver.
-Here, the allocated volume size will be rounded off to the nearest Mi or Gi notation, check the [faq](./docs/faq.md#7-why-the-zfs-volume-size-is-different-than-the-reqeusted-size-in-pvc) section for more details.
+The allocated volume size will be rounded off to the nearest MiB or GiB notation.
+Refer to the [FAQ](./faq.md#7-why-the-zfs-volume-size-is-different-than-the-reqeusted-size-in-pvc) section for more details.

-If we are using the immediate binding in the storageclass then we can check the kubernetes resource for the corresponding ZFS volume, otherwise in late binding case, we can check the same after pod has been scheduled :
+If the storage class uses immediate binding, you can check the corresponding Kubernetes resource for the ZFS volume immediately.
+However, in the case of late binding, this information will be available only after the pod has been scheduled.

+To check the created ZFS volume:

 ```bash
 $ kubectl get zv -n openebs
 NAME                                       ZPOOL        NODE           SIZE         STATUS   FILESYSTEM   AGE pvc-34133838-0d0d-11ea-96e3-42010a800114   zfspv-pool   zfspv-node1    4294967296   Ready    zfs          4s
 ```

+To get detailed information about the ZFS volume:

 ```bash
 $ kubectl describe zv pvc-34133838-0d0d-11ea-96e3-42010a800114 -n openebs